timCF/silverb/README.md

 - Calls of undefined or deprecated public functions from other modules
 - Outdated attributes

+Note : it works not only on your root app, but on all deps tree (where it used).
+It is very useful when compilation of apps depends on external configs..
 To use it in your module, write on top

 ```